 Overall, the watch has a trendy design.
-Although it shares physical features with the TAG Heuer Formula 1, it beats the later with its matured look.
+Although it shares physical features with the TAG Heuer Formula 1, it beats the latter with its matured look.
 Also, they are pretty expensive than most Formula 1 Calibre 16 watch.

 Formula 1 Titanium Carbide- CAU2012

 The CAU 2012 represents the sporty side of this collection.
-For example, it has comes with a black dial, case, bezel and rubber strap.
+For example, it has comes with a black dial, case, bezel, and rubber strap.
 Orange highlights break the monochrome look.
 I am happy to see TAG Heuer expand the color palette for the F1 which was previously available in bright colors.

 Interestingly the CAU 2012 comes as the only watch that indeed reminds us of Formula 1.
 It also has a distinct look from other watches from TAG Heuer.
 Also, Tag Heuer might launch new color options if this model gains a huge following.